 5. Use Group Retention.

-6. Make a robust list of choices.
+6. Make an extensive list of choices.

-7. List where you want to live.
+7. List where they want to live.

-8. Copy your group leader’s choices.
+8. Copy the group leader’s choices.

 9. Applying as a group?
 Select the same residence choices.